mesosphere-backup/dcos-cassandra-service/docs/managing.md

   <tr>
     <td>mode</td>
     <td>string</td>
-    <td>The operating mode of the Cassandra node as recorded by the DC/OS Cassandra service.
+    <td>The operating mode of the Cassandra node as recorded by the DC/OS Apache Cassandra service.
 This value should be eventually consistent with the mode returned by the status command.</td>
   </tr>

    <tr>